 Bible & Theology: Every student must attain at least 21 credits in this area.
-Some programs require 30 credits of Bible & Theology courses and a 2.5 minimum GPA in Bible & Theology courses, which amounts to a second major.
-Students whose program does not have this requirement may still choose to obtain the "Double Major" by taking three additional courses to meet the Bible & Theology major requirements for credits and GPA.
+Some programs require 30 credits of Bible & Theology courses and a 2.5 minimum GPA in Bible & Theology courses, which amounts to the equivalent of a second major.
+Students whose program does not have this requirement may still choose to obtain the "Double Major" equivalent by taking three additional courses to meet the Bible & Theology major requirements for credits and GPA.